-Collaborative Divorce and divorce mediation are both effective processes that have helped many couples successfully resolve their disagreements and reach a divorce settlement.
+Collaborative Divorce and mediation are both effective processes that have helped many couples successfully resolve their disagreements and reach a settlement.

 All issues that need to be addressed in most divorces can be resolved in

-support, spousal maintenance (allimony), or parenting (child custody and
+support, spousal maintenance (allimony), and parenting (child custody and

 both processes work extremely well for many divorcing couples, no process can be right for everyone and it is important that you make the choice that is right for you

 and your spouse.
-We encourage you to learn as much as possible so you can make the right choice.
-At an initial consultation, we will help you evaluate the advantages and disadvantages of each of your options given your
+We encourage you to learn as much as possible so you can make the right choice

 In divorce mediation, an impartial mediator assists you and your spouse to reach agreements.
 The mediator facilitates your work together so you stay on track and the discussion is productive.